 Download an application for Approval of Research Involving Human Participants

 The Simpson College Institutional Review Board (IRB) was established in September, 2002.
 The board’s mission is to ensure that research involving human participants at Simpson College is conducted in an ethical manner that minimizes risks to participants.
-Simpson College requires research projects covered by this policy to be approved by the IRB before the research begins.
+Simpson College requires research projects covered by this policy to be reviewed by the IRB before the research begins.
+Proposals may be approved, rejected or, in rare cases, exempted from further action by the IRB.
 Projects are approved for a period of up to one year.
 Annual reports are required for projects lasting longer than one year.
 The IRB is expected to act on proposals in a timely manner.
 If concerns are raised during a review, the IRB will provide guidance to the investigator so the proposal can be revised and approved.

 1) Research utilizing human participants and conducted with the intent or expectation of presenting or publishing the results

 2) Research utilizing human participants that is conducted by undergraduate or graduate students

 3) Data collected outside of the classroom.

 Not all research is covered by the IRB policy.
 The following research activities do not require IRB approval:

 1) Research that does not utilize human participants

 2) Research a Simpson College instructor might conduct within his or her own classes to evaluate the effectiveness of various learning tools or methods of instruction